cj13579/pivotalteams/README.md

 _pivotalteams_ allows you to connect a Pivotal Tracker project and a Microsoft Teams channel.
 It's a C# script that is designed to be deployed as an Azure Function App.

+Currently _pivotalteams_ will look for the following Pivotal Tracker activities but you can add more just by adding more if blocks to the code:

+- Story added
+- Story started
+- Story finished
+- Story delivered
+- Story accepted
+- Story rejected

 ## Deployment

 1. Create an _Incoming Webhook_ connector in your channel in Microsoft Teams and copy the URL that you're given.